New Order - Biography

 The following year, director Michael Winterbottom released the film 24 Hour Party People, a biopic of Tony Wilson and the fabled Factory Records label.
 The Joy Division/New Order story was heavily featured in the film, with music from both bands providing significant parts of the soundtrack.
 In 2005, the band recruited former Marion guitarist Phil Cunningham as their fourth member and released their final album, Waiting for the Sirens’ Call (Warner).
 More electronic based than its predecessor the album received lukewarm reviews from critics.
 Hook announced the band had recorded enough material for two albums and a companion record would be released the following year.
 New Order and Joy Division were given the Godlike Genius Award for lifetime achievement at the NME Awards and both bands were also inducted into the UK Rock & Roll Hall of Fame in 2005.

 Short tours of Europe and South America ensued in 2006, before Hook decided it was time for the band to stop touring indefinitely.
 New Order remained relatively quiet throughout the rest of the year stating they were busy scoring director Anton Corbjin’s biopic of Ian Curtis titled Control.
 Ironically, a few weeks before the release of the film Hook announced the dissolution of the band via an interview on the British radio station XFM.
 Sumner and Morris immediately fired back stating they were unaware of Hook’s departure and wished to carry on as New Order.
-As of 2008, the future of the band remains uncertain.
+On 2011 the band performed with bassist Tom Chapman in place of Peter Hook.
+Later that year the band released a live LP titled Live At The London Troxy, continuing to tour throughout all of 2012.
+January 2013 saw the release of Lost Sirens, containing 8 tracks that were supposed to be released shorty after Waiting For The Sirens Call, before the band briefly broke up in 2007.